dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 ## Assignment At a Glance

 * Part 1:
-  * Intro to Express and Mongo: You'll get a bit more handholding here.
+  * Intro to Express and Mongo.
+[SA7](../sa/server-side) got you started with Express.js and Mongo, we'll now use that knowledge to build up an API server.
+The difference here is that we won't be returning HTML but rather JSON.
+Easier!
 We'll add in the `post` schema, get going with express routes, and get set up for adding in the other stuff.
   * Basic CRUD API: Building from the intro, we'll implement the full create, update, delete api for our blog.
 * Part 2:
-  * Authentication: We'll extend both our frontend and our backend to support authentication and users!
+  * Authentication: We'll extend both our frontend and our backend to support authentication and users and more!

 ## Some Setup